Thanksgiving is next week, and you may be looking for ways to green-up this holiday so here are seven tips to get there.

 Seven: Sharing.
 Share your time, your day, and your heart.
 Perhaps this is the year that you and your family will gather at a local soup kitchen and serve Thanksgiving dinner to the homeless, or deliver Thanksgiving dinner to a less-fortunate family.

-Page 2 of 2 - Thanksgiving does not have to be complicated or stressful to be enjoyable.
+Thanksgiving does not have to be complicated or stressful to be enjoyable.
 With just a little planning and a commitment to simplicity, you can make this one of your most memorable Thanksgivings yet.

 Lynn Youngblood is the executive director of the Blue River Watershed Association.